How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 Colour Mixer

-The trees have become a bit yellow in the grade, so I nudged that back to and bumped the saturation.
-The rest of the changes were mostly about pulling the luminance in the main colours so that it didn’t all look too neon but so you also still have that rich, over-the-top colouring.
+The trees have become a bit in the grade, so I nudged that back to green and bumped the saturation.
+The rest of the changes were mostly about pulling down the luminance in the main colours so that it didn’t all look too neon but so you also still have that rich, over-the-top colouring.

 Lastly, I added a dark vignette to pull the viewer’s focus in on the centre.